LLNL/benchpark/docs/5-build-experiment.rst

                                         execute_experiment

-If you change any build instructions, rerun the ``ramble -P -D . workspace setup`` command to re-setup the workspace and rebuild the binaries as necessary.
+If you edit any of the files, see :doc:`FAQ-what-to-rerun` to determine whether you need to re-do any of the previous steps.